-In order to compare each of the possible predators with the "Unknown" sample responsible for the disappearance of the rancher's livestock, we have to be able to separate out these DNA fragments and take a look at them.
-This can be accomplished through agarose gel electrophoresis, which uses a matrix within an electric field to separate the various segments of DNA.
+In order to compare the DNA profiles of the siblings, we have to be able to separate out these fragments and take a look at them.
+This can be accomplished through agarose gel electrophoresis, which uses a matrix within an electric field to separate out the various segments of DNA.
 Since DNA is negatively charged, when it is placed in an electric field it will migrate from the cathode to the anode (negative side to positive side).
 The smaller fragments will migrate faster than the larger fragments.
-By staining the DNA with a special chemical and viewing it under a UV light, the DNA fragments which are seen as bands become visible.
-This allows us to analyze the differences and/ or the similarities between the band(s) for each suspected predator.
-Remember that the DNA profile for each predator will have different sizes and numbers of DNA fragments that are cut by the same restriction endonucleases.
-Therefore, the differences between each of them will be characterized by the separation patterns of the bands seen in the gel.
+By staining the DNA with a special chemical and viewing it under a UV light the DNA profiles, seen as bands, become visible.
+This allows us to analyze the differences and/ or the similarities between each one.
+Remember that each individual has different sizes and numbers of DNA fragments that are cut by the same restriction endonucleases.
+Therefore, the differences between the individuals' DNA profiles will be characterized by the separation patterns of the DNA bands seen in the gel.